AndreGaglione/readMe_try/README.md

 ###INDEX

-1.AESTHETIC AND CONCEPT RESEARCH
+1. AESTHETIC AND CONCEPT RESEARCH
-  1.1	How we conceived the idea
+  1. How we conceived the idea
-  1.2	Why the toilet?
+  2. Why the toilet?

+2. CONCEPT
-2.CONCEPT                                                                                                                         2.1 How does it work
+  1. How does it work?
-  2.2 What could happen

-3.DEVELOPMENT
+  2. What we expect

+3. DEVELOPMENT
-  3.1      The interface
+  1. The interface
-  3.2      Toilet system
+  2. Toilet system
-  3.3      Toilet search
+  3. Toilet search
-  3.4      Geolocaction
+  4. Geolocaction
-  3.5      Tools
+  5. Tools

 4. ISSUES AND IMPROVEMENTS